NathStevo97/certifications-notes/ansible/kodekloud/ansible-for-beginners/11 - Advanced Topics/01 - Advanced Topics.md

 - Have previously seen only [Localhost](http://Localhost) as the target host for playbooks
 - Alternative options are available:
     - Host1, Host2, Host3
-    - Group1, Host1 (where host1 isn’t part of group1)
+    - Group1, Host1 (where host1 isn't part of group1)
     - Host*
     - *company.com
 - Additional options are available via the Ansible documentation.